 Always one to keep a story going, Winchell follows up with a similar item several months later.

 In 1937, there are 50,000 tulips.
 Opera baritone Reinald Werrenrath performs and a ballet entitled "La Tulip Noire" is staged by Calliope Charise.
-In 1938, there are 30,000 tulips and soprano Marjorie Lawrence.
-In 1939, its final year, 50,000 tulips are arranged in the North Park.
+In 1940, its final year, 50,000 tulips are abloom in the North Park.
 There's a dance exhibition sponsored by the Arthur Murray School.
 Students at Miss Traver's School sing a song of their own composition, "Welcome, Tudor Tulips."

-By the spring of 1940, fast-moving events abroad make the event seem inappropriate given the perilous mood in the air.
-There no tulips from the Holland Bulb Growers Association anyway; in May, 1940, the Netherlands surrender to Nazi Germany.
+By the spring of 1941, fast-moving events abroad make the event seem inappropriate given the perilous mood in the air.
+There no free tulips from the Holland Bulb Growers Association anyway; in May, 1940, the Netherlands surrender to Nazi Germany.

 The tulip festival never returns, but it does have a moment of glory in 1954, when a 1936 wirephoto turns up showing an 8-year-old boy in Dutch costume at the festival (at left).
 It's Roy Cohn, a big name in 1954 given his role in the televised Army-McCarthy hearings.
 Cohn is Senator Joseph McCarthy's counsel.